Ravenscourt Park: Medieval origins

 By the 13th century the manor house was a mansion surrounded by a moat fed by the Stamford Brook.
 The lake in the centre of the park today is a remnant of the original moat.

 King Edward III’s mistress Alice Perrers lived in the manor during the 14th century.

 17th and 18th centuries

 The manor house was rebuilt in 1650 and in 1747 it was sold to Thomas Corbett who named it Ravenscourt, probably derived from the raven in his coat of arms, which was itself a pun on his name as corbeau is French for raven.

 19th century

 In 1812 the Ravenscourt House and estate were bought by its final private owner, George Scott, a builder and philanthropist who developed nearby St Peter’s Square.
 Scott employed leading landscaper Humphry Repton to lay out the gardens of the estate, and encouraged the building of houses along its edges.
 According to a park plan from 1830, there were 78 houses within the park, and by 1845 this number had risen to 330.

-In 1889, the first public library in Hammersmith opened in Ravenscourt House.
+The first public library in Hammersmith at Ravenscourt House was opened by John Lubbock, 1st Baron Avebury on 19 March 1890.